Paskapoo Formation: Distribution

 The Paskapoo Formation underlies much of southwestern Alberta.
 It is thickest in the foothills of the Canadian Rockies, and thins eastward to the 112th meridian west in the plains.
 The formation is more than 750 m thick in the foothills, and about 600 m near Calgary.
 It is assumed that it originally reached thicknesses as great as 1000 m in some areas prior to erosion.

 The formation is exposed at the surface along a trend that extends from Calgary to west of Edmonton.
-Good outcrops can be seen in the eastern reaches of the foothills, and along the Bow River in and around Calgary (for example at Paskapoo Slopes), the Red Deer River near Red Deer, the North Saskatchewan River west of Edmonton, and the Athabasca River.
+Good outcrops are present in the eastern reaches of the foothills, and along the Bow River in and around Calgary (for example at Paskapoo Slopes), the Red Deer River near Red Deer, the North Saskatchewan River west of Edmonton, and the Athabasca River.
 The Dalehurst Member is an erosional remnant and is confined to an area adjacent to the foothills near Hinton and Obed.

 Relationship to other units

-The Paskapoo Formation underlies the present day erosional surface and it is exposed in outcrop in many areas.
+The Paskapoo Formation underlies the present-day erosional surface and it is exposed in outcrop in many areas.
 Cover, where present, consists of Quaternary sediments or, on a few localized plateaus, of younger Tertiary gravels.

 The Paskapoo rests on the Scollard Formation in the Alberta plains, and on the equivalent Coalspur Formation in the Alberta foothills.
 The lower boundary has been defined as the erosional base of the first prominent sandstone above the Ardley coal zone of the Scollard Formation.
 It has been established that, in the type area near Red Deer, this erosional surface represents a hiatus of about 1–2 million years.
 In the foothills, the contact with the underlying Coalspur Formation is less distinctive but is again placed at the base of the first dominantly sandstone unit overlying a dominantly coal and mudstone unit.

 The Paskapoo grades into the equivalent Porcupine Hills Formation south of Calgary.
 It is correlated with upper part of the Ravenscrag Formation of southern Saskatchewan and the Fort Union Formation of Montana and North Dakota, which are not contiguous with it but are of similar age.